Specializing in licensed, episodic adventure games

 Tropes that have to do with Telltale Games:

-- Darker and Edgier: Hector and The Walking Dead are by far their darkest games yet.
+- Darker and Edgier: The Wolf Among Us and The Walking Dead are by far their darkest games yet.
+With them now making a Game of Thrones game, it's safe to say this is going to continue.

 - Doing It for the Art